Student with 3 test tubes with coloured liquids

 Please note that it is a requirement of the National Institutes of Health (NIH), that all applicants to this course should be a U.S. citizen or permanent resident in the U.S.

 The selected students are supported financially by the NIH but are full students of the University of Oxford or Cambridge and normally spend half their time in the UK.
-At the time of selection to the programme, you will not necessarily have decided on your supervisor or even which UK University you will attend.
+At the time of selection to the course, you will not necessarily have decided on your supervisor or even which UK University you will attend.
 The information below is applicable to accepted students whose primary UK supervisor is a member of the University of Oxford.

-The Director of Graduate Studies for the Oxford programme is Professor Michael Dustin, and for administrative purposes all NIH-Oxford students are admitted to the Medical Sciences Doctoral Training Centre of the Division of Medical Sciences.
+The Director of Graduate Studies for the Oxford-based course is Professor Michael Dustin, and for administrative purposes all NIH-Oxford students are admitted to the Medical Sciences Doctoral Training Centre of the Division of Medical Sciences.
 However, NIH OxCam students are not limited to supervisors in the Division of Medical Sciences.
 For example, many students have supervisions in the Division of Mathematical, Physical and Life Sciences.
-You should explore all departmental websites to discover the full range of opportunities.
 There are also many students who have supervisions in the Division of Mathematical, Physical and Life Sciences.

 Examples of previous research areas are Neuroscience, Computational Modelling and Immunology.
 Students may work with any Oxford/NIH supervisor in any research area and department, as long as the supervisor is willing to host the student in their laboratory.
-You should explore all departmental websites to discover the full range of opportunities.

 Supervision